UConn Huskies women's basketball: 1998–1999: Arrival of the TASSK Force

 Auriemma signed his best recruiting class to date in 1998 when he signed five top 15 nationally ranked players.
 High school All-Americans Swin Cash, Tamika Williams, Sue Bird, Asjha Jones, and Keirsten Walters were dubbed "TASSK Force" by Connecticut fans, using the players' initials.
 The class renewed hope of bringing more championships to UConn after watching archrival Tennessee win three in a row.

 The first season for the highly ranked class in 1998–99 featured mixed results and featured many injuries: Sue Bird tore her ACL and went out for the season after only 10 games.
-In their 1999 meeting at Gampel Pavilion, Tennessee prevailed over the Huskies again.
+In their 1999 meeting at Gampel Pavilion, Tennessee prevailed over the Huskies again, winning 92–81.
 During the game there was a scuffle involving Tennessee's Semeka Randall and Connecticut's Svetlana Abrosimova where Randall threw the ball down, hitting Abrosimova's head.
 UConn fans booed Randall the rest of the game and Tennessee fans later gave her the nickname "Boo."
 The 1998–99 season ended in the Sweet Sixteen round of the NCAA Tournament, where UConn lost 64–58 to Iowa State, falling short of reaching the Final Four for the third consecutive year.

 2000 National Championship

 Motivated by their previous disappointing season, UConn returned in 1999–2000 with the clear goal of reaching championship level again.
 Led by upperclassmen Shea Ralph, Kelly Schumacher, Svetlana Abrosimova and the TASS Force (the K was dropped when Keirsten Walters had to give up basketball due to knee problems), UConn went through the regular season with a 27–1 record, with their only loss being a single-point defeat to Tennessee at home.
+UConn went 1–1 against Tennessee during the regular season, having defeated the Lady Vols at their home court earlier in the year by an 8-point margin.

 In the NCAA tournament, the Huskies easily advanced to their first Final Four since 1996 and handily defeated Penn State in the National Semifinals, winning 89–67.
 The team then met the Lady Vols for the championship game in Auriemma's hometown of Philadelphia.
 Despite the two regular season meetings being close battles, UConn used tenacious defense and backdoor cuts to overwhelm Tennessee 71–52 for their second national championship.
 Connecticut's final season record was 36–1, and Shea Ralph was named the Final Four's MVP.